Stuartlab-UCSC/hexmap-view/docs/query/createMapWeb.rst

 * **map** : a unique ID in the form: <group>/<map> or simply: <map>
 * **authGroup** : optional, defaults to viewable by the user who creates the map, the authorization group to which a user must belong to view this map
 * **email** : optional, one or more email addresses to receive the response
+* **layoutInputFormat** : the format of the layout file, one of [clusterData, fullSimilarity, sparseSimilarity, xyPositions] see Note 1
 * **neighborCount** : optional, defaults to 6, the number of neighbors of each node to consider in laying out the map
-* **firstColorAttribute** : optional, defaults to the attribute with the highest density, attribute to be used to color the map on initial display
+* **firstColorAttribute** : optional, the attribute to be used to color the map on initial display
+* **layoutAwareStats** : optional, true indicates this class of stats should be calculated, defaults to false.
+Note that these are compute-intensive so you may want to run them only when you are satisfied with your layout and coloring attributes.
-* **layout*Stats** : optional, true indicates this class of stats should be calculated, defaults to false.
+* **layoutIndependentStats** : optional, true indicates this class of stats should be calculated, defaults to false.
 Note that these are compute-intensive so you may want to run them only when you are satisfied with your layout and coloring attributes.
 * **colormap** : optional, defaults to a colormap generated during computations, a colormap already defined for the color attributes which maps each category value to a color.
 New attributes and categories will be added to this map.
 * **colorAttributes** : optional, the values to use for coloring the nodes.
 Note 1
 * **layoutFeatures** : one or more required, the features used to layout the map